trimble-oss/modus-web-components/design/capability-design.md

 ### Manage 3rd Party Libraries & Frameworks

-**Patterns** for retrieving 3rd party libraries are package registry (NPM or Yarn), CDN, and forking.
-NPM is preferred for larger libraries or those needed by the IDE during development.
+**Patterns** for retrieving 3rd party libraries are package registry (npm or Yarn), CDN, and forking. npm is preferred for larger libraries or those needed by the IDE during development.
 Forking is highly discouraged as it leaves all future maintenance and security concerns on us.

-*NPM Packages*
+*npm Packages*

 - eslint
 - @stencil/core